The Somerset Masque: The show

 By virtuous Dames let charmed Knights be released.

 Next, after the spell is unravelled, twelve lords dance as six formerly enchanted knights and six reanimated gold pillars; they were the Duke of Lennox, Earl of Pembroke, Earl of Dorset, Earl of Salisbury, Earl of Montgomery, Lord Walden, Lord Scrope, Lord North, Lord Hay, and the "three brethren of Lord Walden", Thomas Howard, Henry Howard, and Charles Howard.
-The lords-masquers descended in a stage cloud designed by Costantini de' Servi, the device was a disappointment as the rope and pulleys were visible and it was noisy in operation.
+The lords-masquers descended in a stage cloud designed by Costantino de' Servi, the device was a disappointment as the rope and pulleys were visible and it was noisy in operation.
 Spectators compared it with the winch of a portcullis and the noise made when lowering a ship's mast.